TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: RL Environments

-\paragraph{WebShop} \cite{yao2023webshopscalablerealworldweb} A determinist e-commerce scenario where the agent is tasked with finding and purchasing specific products on a simulated e-commerce platform.
-The environment consists of over a million real-world products, categorized by attributes, descriptions, and pricing.
-The task requires the agent to navigate the website by executing high-level actions such as searching, clicking on product links, and selecting options.
-The agent is constrained by the need to match a natural language instruction that specifies multiple product constraints.
-The objective is to reach the final checkout state with the correct item, requiring the agent to effectively filter irrelevant search results and accurately map user requirements to available product specifications.
+\paragraph{WebShop.} WebShop~\citep{yao2023webshopscalablerealworldweb} is a deterministic e-commerce environment in which the agent must find and purchase a product satisfying a natural-language instruction.
+The environment contains over one million real-world products with structured attributes, descriptions, and prices.
+The agent interacts with the website through high-level actions such as searching, clicking product links, selecting options, and purchasing.
+The task requires mapping the instruction's product constraints to available items while filtering irrelevant search results.
+Rewards are delayed because success is determined only after the agent reaches the final purchase state with the correct item.